cBournhonesque/lightyear/book/src/concepts/connection/title.md

 You can use `Authentication::Manual` for those cases.

 Currently `lightyear` does not provide any functionality to let a game server send a `ConnectToken` securely to a client.
-You will have to handle this logic youself.
+You will have to handle this logic yourself.

 ## Steam